mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 Special 10 9 6 10,000
 Extra Special 12 12 10 100,000

-A character who takes more than one dose of Standard or Double Psi- Drug or a single dose of the Special drug must make an Endurance check, with a –1 DM per dose of psi-drug taken in the last week (not
+A character who takes more than one dose of Standard or Double Psi-Drug or a single dose of the Special drug must make an Endurance check, with a –1 DM per dose of psi-drug taken in the last week (not

 PPSIONICSIONIC E EQUIPMENTQUIPMENT PSIONIC EQUIPMENT

 ENHANCERS

 Enhancers are technical devices, psionically calibrated, to enhance either the overall performance of a psion's capabilities or a specific talent.

 Psi Enhancer
-Available either as a skull implant (in which the enhancer circuits are etched directly into the skull) or as an external, battery-powered headset- like array, the Psi Enhancer improves the Psionic Strength DM – but not the Psi Points – by +1 for every level of complexity.
+Available either as a skull implant (in which the enhancer circuits are etched directly into the skull) or as an external, battery-powered headset-like array, the Psi Enhancer improves the Psionic Strength DM – but not the Psi Points – by +1 for every level of complexity.
 Psi Enhancers are necessarily expensive; especially for the implant option.